 Editorial guidelines have always included standards for style and grammar.
 But since these guidelines are for a blog, we need to include some elements specific to digital, like keyphrases and images.
 It’s similar to a content checklist, but it’s more formal and used by marketing teams.

-Here’s a list of eight things to include in the guidelines for your blog.
+Here’s a list of nine things to include in the guidelines for your blog.

 State your goals right off the bat.
 Start your blog editorial guidelines with the content objectives of your blog.

 Whatever the goal, communicating it with your writers will keep them focused on the end result.

 Before you can start writing, you need to know what you’re writing about.
 Obvious, right?